A Scalable AutoML Approach Based on Graph Neural Networks: Statistics of All Datasets

 \section{Statistics of All Datasets}

-Table \ref{tab:dataset_stats} shows the statistics of all benchmark datasets including number of rows and columns, number of numerical, categorical, and textual features, number of classes, size, source, and papers that evaluated on these datasets.
+Tables \ref{tab:dataset_stats} and \ref{tab:dataset_stats_volcano} show the statistics of all benchmark datasets including number of rows and columns, number of numerical, categorical, and textual features, number of classes, size, source, and papers that evaluated on these datasets.